surveycto/timed-choice/README.md

 ## More resources

 * **Similar alternatives**
   * If you need to time a *text, integer,* or *decimal* field, use the [timed-advance](https://github.com/surveycto/timed-advance) field plug-in.
-    * You can use this field plug-in to create a timed [field list](https://docs.surveycto.com/02-designing-forms/04-sample-forms/05.field-lists.html) (multiple fields on the same page), but also consider using our [timed-field-list](https://github.com/surveycto/timed-field-list) field plug-in.
+  * You can use this field plug-in to create a timed [field list](https://docs.surveycto.com/02-designing-forms/04-sample-forms/05.field-lists.html) (multiple fields on the same page), but also consider using our [timed-field-list](https://github.com/surveycto/timed-field-list) field plug-in, which is better-suited for this use-case.
 * **Sample form**
   You can find a form definition in this repo here: [extras/sample-form](extras/sample-form).
 * **Developer documentation**
   More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)